davesnuthouse/RedGuild/README.md

 Outstanding bugs:
 * Force sync to Lunatic did not show her accept in summary (cosmetic)
-* Double check summary info on inviter is counting tanks properly
 * Add button also needs clicked twice (once for defocus and once to activate)